augustinbesu/Sound_To_Something/README.md

 # Sound to Something 🎵

-A complete AI-powered application that converts audio into visual art by classifying music genres and generating corresponding images and videos using Stable Diffusion models.
+A pilot AI-powered system that explores converting audio into visual art by classifying music genres and generating corresponding images and videos using Stable Diffusion models.

 ## 🌟 Features